Zehrush/ZehraExchange-Zehra-Coin/README.md

    - Ensure security, scalability, and seamless integration across platforms.

 5. **Community Building and Marketing**
-   - Launch community-driven events such as contests, airdrops, and challenges.
+   - Launch community-driven events such as meme contests, airdrops, and challenges.
-   - Collaborate with influencers and crypto communities to increase adoption and engagement.
+   - Collaborate with influencers and meme communities to increase adoption and engagement.

 6. **Deployment**
-   - Deploy Zehra Coin (ZC) on the Andromeda Protocol.
+   - Deploy Can Meme Coin (CMC) on the Andromeda Protocol.
-   - List ZC on DEXs and onboard early community supporters.
+   - List CMC on DEXs and onboard early community supporters.

 ---